 Time of Use Rates

-Basically they charge more (3.5 times as much, about $0.43/kWh!) for energy from the grid 1pm-7pm during summer weekdays.
-At all other times (evenings, weekends, wintertime) I pay about half the standard rate, $0.06/kWh.
-Sounds like if I’m willing to sweat a little during the summer afternoons, I can cool things off at night while saving money, perhaps 25-30% of my bill.
+Basically they charge more (3 times as much, about $0.35/kWh!) for energy from the grid 1pm-7pm during summer weekdays.
+At all other times (nights, weekends, wintertime) I pay about half the standard rate, $0.06/kWh.
+Sounds like if I’m willing to sweat a little during the summer weekday afternoons, I can cool things off at night while saving money, perhaps 25-30% of my bill even without solar.

 Shift your usage!

 In summer, TOU rates from 1pm-7pm (depending on your utility) may be outrageous.
 Avoid using appliances and air conditioning during peak.
-Dinnertime should be 7:30 or later to avoid using cooking appliances during peak.
-No dishwasher, washer, dryer etc. Pre-cool the house down to 75° or lower from 11:45am to 1pm during summer weeks, then turn the thermostat up to 81° or higher until 7pm.
+Dinnertime should be after peak to avoid using cooking appliances during peak.
+No dishwasher, washer, dryer etc. Pre-cool the house down to 75° or lower during the hour or two before peak, then turn the thermostat up to 81° or higher until non-peak rates.
 Today it was 106°.
 From 1pm to 4pm the inside temperature drifted up from 75 to 81 and the aircon kicked back on.
 It didn’t take much to keep it below 81 from 4 to 7.
-Once beyond the peak time, set cooling for comfort.
+Once beyond the peak time, set cooling for comfort all night.

 In wintertime, when TOU rates are low all day long, shift appliance usage to the time when your solar panels are producing the most, 10am-3pm.
 For instance, start your dishwasher at 10am.
 Start laundry at noon.
 If baking in an electric oven, start that before 2pm.

-At this time it looks like TOU rates might cut $30-60 off my monthly bill, but will be even more beneficial once I switch on the solar.
+At this time it looks like TOU rates might cut $30-60 off my monthly bill, but may be even more beneficial once I switch on the solar.

 My solar rep never mentioned “Time of Use”, probably because it might reduce my existing electric bills, thus reducing the cost-effectiveness of installing solar panels.
 When I asked him about it, he replied, “I think that is a great idea for everyone who has a solar system on their roof.”